nesl/LabSense/INSTALL.md

     * SensorActInterval, CosmInterval, StdoutInterval: The amount of time between each sending of the data.

 5. LabSenseServer requirements.
     * name: This is the name of your LabSenseServer.
-It must be **unique** and is identified by this name (you can have several LabSenseServer's).
+It must be **unique** and is identified by this name (you can have several LabSenseServers).
     * PORT: This is the port on your computer/server that you would like to serve the server on.
 Event-driven Zwave Devices (currently Door Sensor and Motion Sensor) send data to this server, which then forwards the data to the